 A well-timed verbal reprimand might cut short an unwanted behavior in your horse.
 Or, it might not.
 But a screaming fit will certainly only confuse and perhaps frighten it.
 Raising your voice is one thing, but having a verbal temper tantrum, as well as making you look ridiculous to any human onlookers, isn’t going to help your relationship with your horse.Continue to 5 of 7 below.

 Use a Whip

 A whip is a useful tool to cue your horse and used properly it is an extension of your arm or leg.
 Whips come in many varieties, are called many different names, and they should all be used for the same purpose.
 But, a whip should never be used to punish a horse.
 Striking a horse simply makes it confused and fearful.
 This is counter to the development of a willing horse.

 Ignore Any of Its Basic Needs

 Horses do have some basic needs for food, water, shelter, and companionship.
 Ignore any of these and you will have an unhappy or unhealthy horse.
 Learn what the basic needs of horses are and be prepared to provide them for every horse you own.

 07 of 07

 Horses don’t decide to develop stereotypical behaviors.
 They only react to the pressures of the environment around them.
 You might get irritated that your horse is weaving or stall walking, or any other habit it has formed.
-But, no matter what you do to punish the horse it will not change or stop the habit.
+No matter what you do to punish the horse it will not change or stop the habit.
 Your horse will not be able to make the connection between their habit and your reaction.
-And, because many unwanted behaviors are caused by stress, punishment might contribute to the habit....
+Because many unwanted behaviors are caused by stress, punishment might contribute to the habit.
 Instead, learn how to deal with your horse’s stereotypes by learning what causes them and taking steps to minimize the triggers.